 5. Ask your dog for a different behavior

-When your dog starts barking, ask him to do something that's completely irrelevant from barking.
+When your dog starts barking, ask him to do something completely irrelevant from barking.
 Teach your dog to react to barking stimuli with something that inhibits him from barking, such as laying down on his bed.

 Next, when he's going to his mat to earn a treat, open the door while he's on his mat.
 If he gets up, close the door immediately and ask him to "go to your place."
 Repeat this until he stays in place on his mat while the door opens.